 This support note describes the steps required to prepare a Company file using multiple locations for Datapel WMS intergration

-- Via the Inventory Stock Count form each location is counted to ZERO - it is critical this is done one location at a time.
-MYOB has an issue with ROUNDING and VALUATION - which can cause the Inventory Adjustment for the entire inventory list to fail to record.
+Via the Inventory Stock Count form, each location is counted to ZERO.
+It is critical this is done one location at a time.
+MYOB has an issue with ROUNDING and VALUATION which can cause the Inventory Adjustment for the entire inventory list to fail to record.
 In creating a Zeroing Inventory Adjustment per Location it solves two issues.
-First, avoids the rounding valuation error and second - allows each location adjustment to be exported and manipulated to re-target the stock at the new MASTER location via re-import.
+First, avoids the rounding valuation error and secondly, it allows each location adjustment to be exported and manipulated to re-target the stock at the new MASTER location via re-import.

-- Create a NEW MASTER/DEFAULT location (e.g. MWHS) in the MYOB Location List - assign this as DEFAULT.
+Create a NEW MASTER/DEFAULT location (For example: MWHS) in the MYOB Location List.
+Please assign this as a DEFAULT.

-- Export each Inventory Adjustment Journal using FILE->EXPORT->Inventory Adjustments - from within Excel - change all negative values to positive values and FIND & REPLACE the original location field with the NEW MASTER LOCATION.
+Export each Inventory Adjustment Journal using FILE > EXPORT > Inventory Adjustments especially from within Excel - Change all negative values to positive values and FIND & REPLACE the original location field with the NEW MASTER LOCATION.
 Save this file as TSV (Tab Separated).

-- In order to complete the GoLive process create STF imports from the Inventory Adjustments used to correct MYOB by taking the ITEM NUMBER and QUANTITY columns and mapping these to an STF TEMPLATE - completing the required columns for LOCATION - BATCH - BIN - LOT etc as necessary.
+In order to complete the GoLive process create STF imports from the Inventory Adjustments used to correct MYOB by taking the ITEM NUMBER and QUANTITY columns and mapping these to an STF TEMPLATE > completing the required columns for LOCATION > BATCH > BIN > LOT as necessary.

-* This support note is only relevant to MYOB Enterprise installations and IS REQUIRED if the client is using MULIPLE Locations in MYOB.
+* This support note is only relevant to MYOB Enterprise installations and IS REQUIRED if the client is using MULTIPLE Locations in MYOB.